Ash vs Evil Dead

 Ash vs Evil Dead is an American comedy horror television series developed by Sam Raimi, Ivan Raimi, and Tom Spezialy for Starz.
-The series is set in the Evil Dead universe created by Raimi, with Bruce Campbell reprising his role as Ash Williams from the film series.
+The series is a sequel to the original Evil Dead trilogy created by Raimi, with Bruce Campbell reprising his role as Ash Williams.
 Ray Santiago, Dana DeLorenzo, and Lucy Lawless also star.

 The series premiered on October 31, 2015.
-Three days before the series's premiere, Starz renewed it for a second season, which premiered on October 2, 2016.
+Three days before the series premiere, Starz renewed it for a second season, which premiered on October 2, 2016.
 Starz renewed it for a third season, which premiered on February 25, 2018.
-The series was canceled after three seasons on April 29, 2018; however, in July 2022, Campbell confirmed that an animated revival was in active development.
+The series was canceled after three seasons on April 29, 2018.

 Premise

-The series is set approximately 30 years after the first three Evil Dead films and serves as a sequel to that trilogy.
-Ash Williams works at the "Value Stop" as a simple stock boy.
+The series is set approximately 30 years after Ash Williams returned from 1300 AD at the end of Army of Darkness (1992).
+He works at the "Value Stop" as a simple stock boy.
 Also working at the store is his friend Pablo and the object of Pablo's affections, Kelly.
-Ash has seemingly done very little with his life since returning from 1300 AD at the end of Army of Darkness, and the beginning of the series sees him living in a trailer and drinking alone in bars.
+Ash has seemingly done very little with his life since his battles with the Deadites and lives in a trailer and drinks alone in bars.
 However, Ash must soon renounce his routine existence and become a hero once more by taking up arms and facing the titular Evil Dead.
 Pablo and Kelly decide to join him on his quest to save humanity.